Sunbird-Lern/sunbird-utils/state-validate-util/README.md

    - mvn clean compile assembly:single
    - cd target
-   - java -jar statevalidator-1.0-SNAPSHOT-jar-with-dependencies.jar
+   - java -jar statevalidator-util-1.0-SNAPSHOT-jar-with-dependencies.jar

 # Steps To Verify:
    - Login to cassandra
-   - select flagsvalue,updateddate from sunbird.user;
+   - select id,flagsvalue,updateddate from sunbird.user;
    - verify the column flagsvalue, updateddate should be updated. flagsvalue should be containing int value, updateddate should be recent date when jar starts executing
    -  Run the Query: SELECT COUNT(*) FROM sunbird.user;
    - count after running and before running should matches.